 Besides teaching them the art and science of surgery and anesthesia we try to give students and Residents, a human experience and inspire the principles of solidarity and compassion for our fellow human beings.
+Join Us!

 We are always conducting some research programs, comparing the mobile system with the standard hospital care, regarding to complications, costs and patient acceptance.
 We also study alternative surgical and anesthesia procedures, looking for I for improvement and striving excellence in our health delivery system.

 At present, we are conducting an investigation in surgical postoperative complications, the use of mobile telephones for pre and postoperative care, local anesthetic infiltration for control of postoperative pain in children, and local anesthesia for hernia repair.